openxc/openxc-message-format/README.md

 **frequency** - (optional, defaults to 0) The frequency in Hz to send this
     request.
 To send a single request, set this to 0 or leave it out.

-**name** - (optional, defaults to nothing) A human readable, string name for
-    this request.
-If provided, the response will have a `name` field (much like a normal translated message) in place of the request details (i.e. the bus, id, mode and pid).
-TODO elaborate on this.

 The `bus+id+mode+pid` key is unique, so if you send a create request with that key twice, it'll overwrite the existing one (i.e. it will change the frequency,